-In the context of wills and powers of attorney, "Jointly and Severally" means that
+In the context of powers of attorney, "Jointly and Severally" means that

 - any one of the Attorneys can sign a document or dispose of an asset without the signature of the other(s), OR